anorrl/guides/android.md

 I think that this process entirely, was meant to be done on MacOS.
 The CMake files generate the CoreScriptConverter using the osx paths.

+### Contributors

+- meditext - Made the original "guide" that made me want to make this lol
+- GlitchySavvy - set up a windows vm for me to remote access into (has a much better pc than me ;-;)

+Cannot thank these people ENOUGH!